openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 model on a specific dataset.

 The eval function receives test annotation information and model snapshot, trained in the previous step.
-Please note, ``label_schema.json`` file contains meta-information about the dataset and it should be located in the same folder as the model snapshot.
+Please note, ``label_schema.json`` file contains meta information about the dataset and it should be located in the same folder as the model snapshot.

 ``otx eval`` will output a F-measure for instance segmentation.